 The purpose of the Social Services Block Grant Plan is to satisfy the federal law, which requires the State to report on the intended use of the Block Grant funds.
-The Plan for Fiscal Year 2005-2006 will be on review in Raleigh July 11 - 22, 2005 for public inspection and comment.
+The Plan for Fiscal Year 2006-2007 will be on review in Raleigh July 10 -21, 2006 for public inspection and comment.
 Major newspapers across the state will advertise where the document will be placed, what time of day it will be available, and the address and telephone number of the agency in charge.
 The document will also be posted on the World Wide Web with links from the Department of Health and Human Services and Division of Social Services web pages.
 Standardized procedures are in place for responding to public comments and questions.

 The Social Services Block Grant (SSBG) is the major source of federal funding for the provision of a wide variety of services such as adoption services, counseling services, adult day care and foster care services, protective services for adults and children, housing, and residential treatment services.
-Other uses of these funds include child care for child welfare cases, community-based services for elderly and disabled adults (such as in-home aide services and preparation of meals), mental health services, transportation, and other human services programs.
+Other uses of these funds include child care for child welfare cases, crisis situations, and for children with developmental needs, community-based services for elderly and disabled adults (such as in-home aide services and preparation of meals), mental health services, transportation, and other human services programs.
 In addition to the costs of services, the Social Services Block Grant allotment to the State may be used to support the costs of administration and personnel training directly related to the provision of services.